Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/roles/README.md

 ### Protecting routes with AADWebSecurityConfigurerAdapter

 By default, this app protects the **ID Token Details**, **Admins Only** and **Regular Users** pages so that only logged-in users can access them.
-This app uses configures these routes from the `app.protect.authenticated` property from the `application.properties` file.
+This app uses configures these routes from the `app.protect.authenticated` property from the `application.yml` file.
 To configure your app's specific requirements, extend `AADWebSecurityConfigurationAdapter` in one of your classes.
 For an example, see this app's [SecurityConfig](./src/main/java/com/microsoft/azuresamples/msal4j/msidentityspringbootwebapp/SecurityConfig.java) class.

 ```java
 @EnableWebSecurity